What It Means to Be a Child of God

 “To this end we labor and strive, because we have set our hope on the living God, who is the Savior of everyone, and especially of those who believe.” — 1 Timothy 4:10 (BSB)

-This is not exclusion, but invitation.
+This is not exclusion, but invitation into participation in the family.
 The word “children” here is huios—a term that speaks of mature sonship, not biological offspring.
 Faith is the awakening to what has always been true.
 Belief is the doorway into the experience of union.
-In Jesus Christ, we come to know ourselves as God’s children—not because we earned it, but because we finally saw it.
+In Jesus Christ, we come to know ourselves as God’s children—not because we earned it, or made a decision to belong to God, but because we finally see by a revealing of the Son—faith awakens this truth.

 St. Irenaeus, echoing this divine embrace of humanity, said:

-Those who believe are not more loved—but they are more aware.
+Those who see, those who believe are not more “in”—but they are certainly more aware.
 More awake to knowing Jesus and experiencing their inheritance.
-And through that awareness, they live as co-heirs in the kingdom, participating fully in the divine nature (2 Pet.
+And through that awareness, they begin to live as co-heirs in the kingdom, participating fully in the divine nature (2 Pet.
 1:4).

 Child of God